jwt2706/Novigrad/README.md

 5. Tap the `apk` file to begin the installation process.

-6. Once installed, you can find the Government Service Application on your device's home screen or app drawer.
+6. Once installed, you can find Novigrad on your device's home screen or app drawer.

-NOTE: The database may no longer be online.

 ## Testing